subaquatic-pierre/chess-frontend/README.md

    to handle room logic and GameManager to handle game logic, both can be contained by ChatServer

+7. Better way to update received messages from the server

+- currently an interval is set on the components to query a message list which i a ref object on the ConnectionContext.
+This is needed because React fails to update DOM on each socket message received.
+If messages are received in quick succession the state is not updated effectively.

+8. Update active room and game join logic on frontend.
+Currently the room or game is changed before confirmation from the server.

 ## Features

 1. User profile create